Athens-SDET-Meetup/chaos_experiment/README.md

 spec:
   type: LoadBalancer
   ports:
-  - name: HTTP
+  - name: http
-    port: 3001
+    port: 3002
     targetPort: 3000
   selector:
     name: consumer-chaos
 ```
-Kubernetes will look for the pod which has a name with the prefix “consumer-chaos” then forward container port “3000” to port “3001” of the Kubernetes service named “consumer-chaos-service”.
+Kubernetes will look for the pod which has a name with the prefix “consumer-chaos” then forward container port “3000” to port “3002” of the Kubernetes service named “consumer-chaos-service”.

 #### (2.2.2) Building the service image and push it to Docker Hub